Stephen Lumpkins: College career

-Professional baseball
+Professional baseball career

+Drafts and minor leagues

 Lumpkins was first drafted by the Pittsburgh Pirates in the 42nd round of the 2010 MLB Draft.
 Instead of joining the Pirates organization, Lumpkins decided to return to American University.
 In June 2011, Lumpkins was drafted in the 13th round by the Kansas City Royals.
 Lumpkins decided to forgo his senior year at American University and turn pro.
 In rookie ball in 2011, Lumpkins posted a 7.02 earned run average in 8 starts in 10 games with a farm team in the Royals organization.
 In 2012, Lumpkins appeared in 5 games, pitching 3.2 innings.
 He suffered a 19.64 ERA, giving up 11 walks to only 2 strike-outs.
 While playing professional baseball, Lumpkins made roughly $150,000 playing in the minor leagues.
 After his failure in professional baseball, Lumpkins re-enrolled at American University to continue playing basketball.
 He re-enrolled in the fall of 2012.

-Professional basketball
+Professional basketball career

-Aris Leeuwarden (2013–14)
+Aris Leeuwarden (2013–2014)

 Prior to playing for Aris Leeuwarden, Lumpkins played in the 34th annual San Francisco Pro-Am.
 Lumpkins played alongside NBA professionals Jeremy Lin and Diamon Simpson, who both spent time in the Houston Rockets organization.
 Lumpkins played in this event after going undrafted, prior to signing for Aris Leeuwarden in order to hone his basketball skills.

 Lumpkins currently plays for Leeuwarden in the Netherlands.
 He averages 13.7 points per game while playing 30.6 minutes per game.
 On October 12, 2013, Lumpkins had a stellar game.
 In a close 97–98 loss to Rotterdam, Lumpkins scored 29 points on 11-13 shooting, while going 7-12 from the free throw line, to go with eight rebounds, four assists, and one steal.
 Lumpkins had his best rebounding performance against Swolle on November 16, 2013, recording five offensive rebounds and nine defensive rebounds, for a total of 14 rebounds in 35 minutes of playing time.
 Leeuwarden lost that game 60–86.

-Korikobrat (2014–15)
+Korikobrat (2014–2015)

 On August 31, 2014, Lumpkins signed with the Finnish Korisliiga team Korikobrat.
 In 13 games in Finland, he averaged 13.7 points and 7.2 rebounds per game.

-Swans Gmunden (2014–15)
+Swans Gmunden (2014–2015)

 In February 2015, Lumpkins signed with the Austrian ÖBL team Swans Gmunden.